Ethan-Mulwee/Bread-Math/README.md

 # Bread Math
- A C++ Math library including vectors, matrices, quaternions, and raycasting
+A C++ header only template library which is not particularly good, but it's mine